gizipp/gizipp.com/_posts/2020-06-11-junior-ruby-developer.md

   - story
 image: 2
 last_modified_at: 2020-06-04T00:00:00+00:00
+last_modified_at: 2021-12-10
 ---

 The story of how I became a Junior Ruby Developer, in one month.
+At last.

-This is not a story about became ninjas in Sofware Engineering and Web development e.g .
+Unfortunatelly, this is not a story about became ninjas in Sofware Engineering and Web development e.g became expert in Ruby or spesific programming languange.

-This is just an ordinary story, as human, and how we coincidentally tied with some we passionate about : Ruby.
+This is just an ordinary story, as human, and how we coincidentally tied with some we passionate about, as for me : Ruby.

+***

 I considered lucky to have habits logging my daily life and activities.
-It is easier to gauge how I achieve something.
+It is easier to gauge how and why I achieve something.

-Since I have logged my early days with Rails on "[20 Days of Rails](https://blog.gizipp.com/20-days-of-rails)" (sorry, It's written in Bahasa), I give a thought how I became a Ruby developer as now, in my first month.
+I have logged my early days with Ruby on Rails on "[20 Days of Rails](https://blog.gizipp.com/20-days-of-rails)" (sorry, It's written in Bahasa), and when I read it, it give me a lot a thought how I became a Ruby developer as now, in my first month.
 And why I choose this path.

 Here's the folk!